 "Remote surveys involve a surveyor relying heavily on digital tools to carry out verifications, checks and surveys – without actually being physically present on the ship," explains Torkel, who has worked for DNV GL since he graduated in 1998.

 "It's a very time-saving way of working for both customers and us.
 Previously, we sometimes had to drive for 2-3 hours to be on board a ship for half an hour and then drive back home again.
-In addition, the ship might have to make an unplanned stop in a port in order to submit documentation, and also spend time preparing for our arrival.
+In addition, the ship might have to make an unplanned stop in a port to get a surveyor on board, and also spend time preparing for our arrival.
 Stopping a ship can cost tens of thousands of US dollars each day, and some ships have day rates of several hundred thousand dollars," says Torkel.

 Camilla, who has been involved in both the old and new ways of working, can see major changes.